 Find a rider training provider near you.

-You’ll need to pay the course fee at the time of booking, so if you book online or by phone you'll need a credit card.
+You’ll need to pay the course fee and skill test fee at the time of booking, so if you book online or by phone you'll need a credit card.

-Important: If you wish to learn to ride a motor scooter, please let us know when you make the booking.
+Important: If you wish to learn to ride a motor scooter, please let the training provider know when you make the booking.